 LPLC will not charge you for making a request to access your personal information.

 In limited circumstances, access to your personal information may be rejected in accordance with the Information Privacy Principles.
-These circumstances include but are not limited to:
+These circumstances include but are not limited to where:

-- LPLC reasonably believes that giving access would pose a serious threat to the life, health or safety of any individual, or to public health or public safety
+- LPLC reasonably believes that giving access would pose a serious threat to the life or health of any individual

 - giving access would have an unreasonable impact on the privacy of other individuals